 You have to get through the parts you don't love to get to the parts that you do.
 And the faster you get through those parts, the faster you get to the parts you really enjoy writing.

 Plus, there's an added bonus: the more you do something, the more you understand it, and the easier it is to do and/or like it.
 A lot of times, we don't like the things that we don't understand.
 While this doesn't go the other way exactly, we might be a little more likely to not hate describing a setting if we master everything there is about it.

 This isn't a guideline or strict rules you need to follow to stay motivated.
 They're different for each person, but the gist is this: figure out why you want to write and then tell yourself that over and over.

 I don't want to wake up at 5 a.m. so it's easy for me to think about that motivation when I'm groggily taking the dogs outside.

 When I get home and want to relax all evening?
 I think about how miserable I feel getting up that early and suddenly I'm a lot more adamant about writing that day.

 You've heard this before, but I feel like it's my mantra at this point.
 If you want to be a writer, all you have to do is write.

 Please share your realizations and/or tips for fellow readers!
 Have you ever pulled yourself out of a big writing slump?
 How did you do it?

-If you haven’t already, be sure to check out some sneak peaks to my novel The Elysian Prophecy, out Winter 2016.
-It’s a YA Fantasy novel about two siblings thrust into an ancient war between two secret societies.
+If you haven't already, be sure to check out some sneak peaks to my novel The Elysian Prophecy, out now!
+It's a YA Fantasy novel about two siblings thrust into an ancient war between two secret societies.
 Mystery?
 Check.
 Thrills and romance?
 Check.
 A bit of a dark side?
 Yup.
-It’s cliché to say, but it’s got something for everyone!
-I’ve gotten some great responses to it and I’d love to hear what you think!
+It's cliché to say, but it's got something for everyone!
+I've gotten some great responses to it and I'd love to hear what you think!